What are all the Cable Machine Attachments? 25 Different Attachments Explained!

 HANDLES

 Handles are pretty obvious how to use: grab and go.
-But REP’s two handles can be used in different ways:
+But REP’s three handles can be used in different ways — for cross-training, forearm activation, explosive movements, and isolation exercises.

 Sports handle cable attachment